3 Approaches to foster Social Emotional Learning (SEL) in the classroom

 As we prepare the next generation to work with people from different cultures and backgrounds in order to make the world a better place, we must have these types of programs set in place to help foster understanding and teamwork.

-CASEL has organized the components of Social Emotional Learning into 5 core components, which are self-awareness, self-management, responsible decision-making, relationship skills, and social awareness.
+CASEL has organized the components of Social Emotional Learning into five core components: self-awareness, self-management, responsible decision-making, relationship skills, and social awareness.
 These components can be implemented in the district, school, and classroom in different ways.
 Here, we will outline three ways to implement SEL processes into your classroom in order to foster teamwork.

 1. Promote Mindfulness — A major part of the SEL processes is being able to identify one’s own feelings and the feelings of others.
 This is necessary before students can begin working on controlling their emotions and taking an active role in their learning process.
 To promote mindfulness in the classroom, you can create a mood board where students can identify how they’re feeling throughout the day based on 4 color-coded feeling markers, similar to Symonds Elementary’s school-wide Zones of Regulation.